ondrej-nemec/filetransformator/README.md

 For *.srt subtitle file transformation.
 Require this format of time: 'hh:mm:ss,sss --> hh:mm:ss,sss'.
 If subtitles are soon that voice, shift is positive, if subtitles are late that voice, shift is negative.
 Shift is given in constructor.

 #### ReplaceStringTransformator
 Use `java.util.Map`.
-The 'key' is what you wont to replace, 'value' is new value.
+The 'key' is what you want to replace, 'value' is new value.
 Map is given in constructor.
 Or you can specified that 'keys' are regexs.